-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY realities of how the internet works: that often users identities are only represented pseudonymously and not immediately linked to an offline or "real world" identity.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY not require that the business match online users with an offline consumer if they are not already linked, but rather addresses the realities of how the internet works: that often users identities are only represented pseudonymously and not immediately linked to an offline or "real world" identity.
 See FSOR, pp. 18-19.
 406. Comment requests that the Agency amend the regulation to promote consumer choice and ensure that the platform, technology, or mechanism that sends an opt-out preference signal cannot unfairly disadvantage another business.
 No change has been made in response to this comment.
 The regulation provides that a "platform, technology, or mechanism that sends the opt-out preference signal shall make clear to the consumer that the use of the signal is meant to have the effect of opting the consumer out of the sale and sharing of their personal information." § 7025(b)(2).
 By requiring platforms to clearly explain the effect of the signal, consumers will be in the best position to effectuate their intent.
 The regulation also addresses concerns about businesses that send signals unfairly disadvantaging another business.
-As noted in the ISOR, § 7025(d) prohibits businesses that offer opt-out preference signals from using personal information collected in connection with an opt-out request for any other purpose to both the business and to the platform, technology, or mechanism that sends the opt-out preference signals from having any unfair advantage over other businesses."
+As noted in the ISOR, § 7025(d), which prohibits using personal information collected in connection with an opt-out request for any other purpose, applies to both the business and to the platform, technology, or mechanism that sends the opt-out preference signal, and therefore this regulation prevents creators of opt-out preference signals from having any unfair advantage over other businesses."
 ISOR, p.
 37. The regulation thus implements the requirement in Civil Code § 1798.185(a)(19)(A)(i) that the regulation must prohibit "the manufacturer of a platform or browser or device that sends the opt-out preference signal [from] unfairly disadvantage[ing] another business."
 The Agency will continue to monitor the marketplace and may revisit this issue, if necessary.
-W68-4 W68-6 W68-7 W70-12 0744-0745, 0747 0745-0746 0746 0785-0786 407.
+W68-2 W68-3 W68-4 W68-6 W68-7 W70-12 0744 0744-0745, 0747 0745-0746 0746 0785-0786 407.
 Comment observes that "digital businesses operating across different technologies and platforms quite possibly will be challenged by the need to identify and comply with a wide range of different Signals[.]"
 No change has been made in response to this comment, which is an observation or prediction rather than a suggestion.
 Because the concerns raised by the comment are hypothetical, the Agency sees no need to address the prediction at this time.
-The Agency will continue to monitor the marketplace and may revisit the issue, if necessary.
-W68-8 0746
+The Agency will W68-8 0746